ssitu/ComfyUI_UltimateSDUpscale/README.md

 ### Manual Download
 1. Download the zip file from https://registry.comfy.org/nodes/comfyui_ultimatesdupscale to select the version you want, or obtain the current nightly version by clicking the green "Code" button on the GitHub repository page and selecting "Download ZIP".
+2. Create a new folder in the `ComfyUI/custom_nodes/` directory to hold the extracted files (e.g. `ComfyUI/custom_nodes/ComfyUI_UltimateSDUpscale`).
-2. Extract the contents of the zip file into the `ComfyUI/custom_nodes/` folder.
+3. Extract the contents of the zip file into the `ComfyUI/custom_nodes/ComfyUI_UltimateSDUpscale` folder.

 ## Usage